open/close all folders

 - One episode of Chowder has a character waiting for a blind date.
 In walks Sara Bellum from The Powerpuff Girls — but she's not his date.

-- One Robot Chicken sketch parodying Spider-Man featured a teenage boy getting bitten by a radioactive deer and becoming "Kid Venison" at the end of the sketch he is hit by a car, after this we see a sketch parodying Terminator which ends with Sarah Conner hitting Kid Venison with her car.
+- One sketch parodying Spider-Man featured a teenage boy getting bitten by a radioactive deer and becoming "Kid Venison".
+At the end of the sketch he is hit by a car.
+After this we see a sketch parodying Terminator which ends with Sarah Connor hitting Kid Venison with her car.